rusefi/rusefi_documentation/HOWTO-quick-start.md

 # Quick Start

+## TL,DR: a unit has just showed up

+Obviously all official units are shipped with firmware installed.
+Modern Windows comes with USB CDC drivers.

+Minimal steps on your end
+a) [Download and Install TunerStudio](HOWTO-create-tunerstudio-project#download-and-install) note that we recommend Beta version

+b) hit 'Detect' button and let TunerStudio download .ini from the internet

+c) DONE, you are ready to go control boost!

 ## What to do while you wait for your hardware

 1. [Download the rusEFI bundle](Download) for your hardware.